Climate Change & the Smith Endowment

 - Smith has ceased all new investments with fossil fuel-specific managers.
 Furthermore, the College has undertaken a phaseout of all current investments with fossil fuel-specific managers in the endowment.
 This phaseout will be achieved through the sale, maturity or liquidation of investments held by fossil fuel-specific managers.
 A fossil fuel-specific manager is one whose main strategy is acquiring, developing, producing or exploring for oil/gas; coal mining; or providing oil and/or gas equipment, services and/or pipelines; or that is an investment fund whose primary purpose is to invest in such issues or engage in any such business itself.

 Furthermore, given Smith’s focus on fund managers pursuing deep, rigorous research, consideration of ESG factors is often a natural part of their bottom-up, fundamental investment process, particularly when focusing on long-term risks and durability of performance.
 Although not all third-party managers pursue sustainability-focused strategies per se, they often incorporate ESG issues into their investment practice and several are signatories of the United Nations Principles for Responsible Investment (UNPRI).
-As of June 30, 2023, approximately 20% of the endowment’s capital is invested with UNPRI signatories.
+As of June 30, 2024, over 20% of the endowment’s capital is invested with UNPRI signatories.

 At the time of Smith’s 2019 commitment to phasing out fossil fuel-specific managers, the college’s exposure totaled nearly $140 million, representing approximately 6.5% of the investment pool, and the phaseout period was projected to be 15 years.
-As of June 30, 2023, Smith’s exposure to fossil fuel-specific managers had declined to 3.1%.
+As of June 30, 2024, Smith’s exposure to fossil fuel-specific managers had declined to 1.8%.